What Is Auto Glass Insurance Coverage?

-The advantage of full glass coverage is that unlike comprehensive insurance, it comes with no deductible.
+The advantage of full glass coverage is that it comes with no deductible.

-So, let’s say your car gets broken in to over night and a window is smashed.
-Luckily nothing is stolen, but you’re still left with a broken window ... and the estimate to repair it comes in at $600.
+Let’s say your car gets broken into overnight and a window is smashed.
+Luckily nothing is stolen, but you’re still left with a broken window ... and the estimate to repair is $600.

 If you have comprehensive insurance but not auto glass coverage, you will have to pay your deductible before your auto insurance company picks up the rest of the tab.
 So if you have a $500 deductible, you’d have to pay $500, and your auto insurance company would pay the remaining difference of $100 to cover the repair work.

 But if you have full glass coverage, your auto insurance company will cover the expense of repairing the window in full, with no out-of-pocket costs to you.

 Yes, auto glass is covered under your comprehensive coverage.
 Full glass coverage may be added in some states to allow for glass coverage without a deductible.
 In some cases, such as with windshield damage, the comprehensive deductible may be waived if the glass is repaired instead of replaced.